appreciated/quick-start-material/README.md

       @Override
       public WebAppDescription initWebAppDescription() {
-          return new WebAppDescription()
-                .withDesign(MaterialDesktopView.class) // Set the "design" for the desktop .withMobileDesign(MaterialMobileView.class) // Set the "design" for the mobile platform .withLogin(new BasicAccess()) // Set the login procedure .withRegistration(new BasicRegistration())   // Set the registration procedure .withLoginPage(MaterialLogin.class) // Set a login subpage if you want to have one otherwise the site will be shown with a login button
+          return new WebAppDescription().withDesign(MaterialDesktopView.class) // Set the "design" for the desktop .withMobileDesign(MaterialMobileView.class) // Set the "design" for the mobile platform .withLogin(new ExampleAccess()) // Set the login procedure .withRegistration(new ExampleRegistration())   // Set the registration procedure .withLoginPage(MaterialLogin.class) // Set a login subpage if you want to have one otherwise the site will be shown with a login button
                 .withTitle("TestWebsite")
-                .withNavigation(new TestView1()) // add all the Views your want to be able to navigate in .withNavigation(new TestView2()) // ...
+                 .withSubpages(new HomeView(),  // add all the Views your want to be able to navigate in new HistoryView(),      // ...
+                        new PagerView());       // ...
-                .withDefaultPage(TestView1.class); // Set the default subpage
+                .withDefaultPage(TestView1.class); // Set optional the default Subpage if you want }
-      }

       @WebServlet(urlPatterns = "/*", name = "MyUIServlet", asyncSupported = true)